splitbrain/pinoutleaf/README.md

 # Pinout Leaf Generator

-Pinout diagrams for micro controllers and other PCBs are well known, but it can be hard always comparing the pinout diagram with the real PCB, counting pins.
+Pinout diagrams for microcontrollers and other PCBs are well known, but it can be hard always comparing the pinout diagram with the real PCB, counting pins.
 One solution is to print out a diagram that has exactly the right size to push the pins through the paper and have the labels right next to the actual pin.